Udellgames/SafeEventFiring/README.md

 * `EventHandler`?
 Use `Fire(object, EventArgs)`
 * `EventHandler<T>`?
 Use `Fire<T>(object, T)`
+* `PropertyChangedEventHandler`?
+Use `Fire(object, EventArgs)`

 Each method takes a reference to the calling instance and an `EventArgs` instance, or subclass of `EventArgs` in the case of `Fire<T>()`.

 # Notes
-Currently SafeEventFirer does not support events of a type that does not inherit from `EventHandler`.
-Support for the awkward `PropertyChangedEventHandler` will be coming soon.
+SafeEventFirer does not support events of a type that does not inherit from `EventHandler`, with the exception of `PropertyChangedEventHandler`, which was common enough to warrant its own extension method.

+# Change log

+* v1.1 Added support for `PropertyChangedEventHandler` instances.
+* v1.0 Initial version.
+Supports all instances or subclasses of `EventHandler` and `EventHandler<T>`